 19. Halloween Monster Oreos Pudding Cups – Sizzling Eats

-We just love the tricks, treats, and silliness of Halloween so these Monster Oreos were a no-brainer.
-When you have little kids, Halloween time is so much fun!
+We just love the tricks, treats, and silliness of Halloween, so these Monster Oreos were a no-brainer.
+When you have little kids, is so much fun!
 Making sweet creations from ready-made treats like Oreos is a blast!

 20. 2-Ingredient Ghost Chocolate Cups – Primavera Kitchen